The Right Shade to Paint Your Patio DoorMay 18, 2018

 Visually Admirable at all Times

 One of the best advantages of neutral colors is how they never overstay their welcome.
 Other colors might look good for the first few weeks.
 After that, however, the color can fade, or they can be come tiresome.
 Look at white or oak or Terratone, though; they never look out of place.
-You can use them for your entry doors for several years and they will always still feel appropriate.
+You can use them for several years and they will always still feel appropriate.
 That’s how visually calming neutral tones are.

 We provide neutral colors for both our windows and doors.
 If you have any design in mind, call us at (262) 522-3034 for your free, in-home consultation in Milwaukee and nearby areas.